Pages

 CMNH_HCA_B01_006

-6 June 30 1896 Nor[?] [?ang], Esq, Manhattan Club, New York City.
+Norman [ ]ng, Esq, Manhattan Club, New York City.

 Thanking you sincerely for your kind offer to deposit your collections with us, I am, with sincere respect.
-Yours very truly. [signature] Director

 CMNH_HCA_B01_007

-7 July 1[?]
-1896 C. C. Mellon, Esq., Pittsburg Pa.
+C. C. Mellor, Esq., Pittsburg, Pa.

 CMNH_HCA_B01_008

 I have written to Mr. Spacy as suggested.
-My letter is in the letter-book.
+My letter is in the letter book.

 Mr Bergmann called to-day and left the specimens of ore which are on the side table.
-Ste asks $25, for one piece, $10, for another, $7 for another and $2.50 for another.
+He asks $25, for one piece, $10, for another, $7 for another and $2.50 for another.
 For the silver nugget as he terms it, he wants $5.
 I gave him no encouragement but told him to call on Friday and I would tell him what could be done.

 Enclosed is the account of what I have spent to date.

 Herewith is also the plan of the Museum rooms, obtained from the architect, upon which I have placed the dimensions in feet and inches.
-Dr. Streland requested this.
+Dr. Holland requested this.
 I would suggest that in arranging cases the management be made not with reference to the windows etc of the present rooms, any more than can be helped, but rather with reference to having the best cases for future use.
 Cases that could exactly fit these rooms might not fit others if the museum should be moved.

 CMNH_HCA_B01_009

-9 The light in the middle room is so bad that it might be well to disregard that coming in at the windows, except in the arrangement of the cases in or near the bow in that end of the room and for the rest of the room have provision made for the proper light by putting in electric lights in the proper places.
-In that end of the room which is nearest & the office the light must be very bad whatever the case arrangement may be.
+The light in the middle room is so bad that it might be well to disregard that coming in at the windows, except in the arrangement of the cases in or near the bow in that end of the room and for the rest of the room have provision made for the proper light by putting in electric lights in the proper places.
+In that end of the room oppos which is nearest to the office the light must be very bad whatever the case arrangement may be.

 In the office it might be advisable to have a desk light, an electric drop light by which we can work here at night.
 As for ventilation you suggested a fan in the window, I believe.

-Miss Paul wishes to charge me 12 1/2 [cents] per letter.
+Miss Paul wishes to charge me 12 1/2 ¢ per letter.
 This is too high.
 I do not think it would pay to have her write letters at that rate.
 I told her I would pay that for the letters she has written but that I could not afford to have more written at that rate.

 During your meeting I will be in the reference room of the library, where I will be pleased to have you send for me should you desire my presence.